OxideOrg/.github/README.md

 ---

-## 🛠️ **How to Get Started**

-1. **Clone & Explore:**
-   Check out the repositories and clone any project you’re interested in.
-We love feedback, so feel free to share suggestions, report issues, or propose new features.

-2. **Join the Discussion:**
-   Head over to our [Discussions](https://github.com/orgs/oxide-org/discussions) to introduce yourself, share ideas, and engage with the community.

-3. **Contribute:**
-   Want to contribute to a project?
-Awesome!
-Check out our [Contributing Guidelines](https://github.com/oxide-org/.github/blob/main/CONTRIBUTING.md) to get started.

----

 ## 🔍 **Navigation**

 Here's a quick navigation guide for finding what you need:

 ### **Repositories Overview**
-Explore our [Repositories](https://github.com/oxide-org) to see all the open-source tools we’re building.
+Explore our [Repositories](https://github.com/orgs/OxideOrg/repositories) to see all the open-source tools we’re building.
 Each project has detailed README files to help you get started.

 ### **📢 Announcements**
-Stay updated on the latest releases and community news by checking out the **Announcements** section in our [Discussions](https://github.com/orgs/oxide-org/discussions/categories/announcements).
+Stay updated on the latest releases and community news by checking out the **Announcements** section in our [Discussions](https://github.com/orgs/OxideOrg/discussions/2).

 ### **💡 Feature Requests & Ideas**
 Have a cool idea?
 Want to request a feature?
-Head over to our [Feature Requests & Ideas](https://github.com/orgs/oxide-org/discussions/categories/feature-requests-ideas) category to share your thoughts.
+Head over to our [Feature Requests & Ideas](https://github.com/orgs/OxideOrg/discussions/categories/feature-enhancements) category to share your thoughts.

 ### **🐞 Bug Reports**
 Found a bug?
 Help us squash it!
-Report issues in the [Bug Reports](https://github.com/orgs/oxide-org/discussions/categories/bug-reports) category.
+Report issues in the [Bug Reports](https://github.com/orgs/OxideOrg/discussions/categories/minor-bugs) category.

 ### **🎉 Show & Tell**
 Built something amazing using our tools?
-Share it in the [Show & Tell](https://github.com/orgs/oxide-org/discussions/categories/show-and-tell) category and get feedback from the community.
+Share it in the [Show & Tell](https://github.com/orgs/OxideOrg/discussions/categories/projects-built-with-oxide) category and get feedback from the community.

 ### **🛠️ Contributing**
 Ready to contribute?
 Check out our [Contributing Guidelines](https://github.com/oxide-org/.github/blob/main/CONTRIBUTING.md) and start coding!